Report Unlawful Activity in a Disaster Zone

 • Consumers / Disaster Survivors

 Unscrupulous, unlicensed contractors often prey on survivors of disasters.
-Learn how to protect yourself using CSLB’s resources, including the “Find My Licensed Contractor” and “License Check” features.
+Learn how to protect yourself using CSLB’s resources, including the “Fast Facts: Rebuilding After a Disaster,” along with the “Find A Licensed Contractor” and “License Check” features.
 LEARN MORE

 • Contractors